bemasc/ds-glue/draft-schwartz-ds-glue.md

 As an optimization, nameservers using DANE MAY place a TLSA record in the DSGLUE to avoid the latency of a TLSA lookup during delegation.
 However, child zones should be aware that this adds complexity and delay to the process of TLSA key rotation.

 Resolvers that support authenticated encryption MAY implement support for PKI-based authentication, DANE, or both.
 PKI-only resolvers MUST nonetheless resolve TLSA records, and MUST NOT require authentication if the DANE mode is DANE-TA(2) or DANE-EE(3) {{!RFC7671}}.
-DANE-only resolvers MUST NOT require authentication if a TLSA record is absent.
+DANE-only resolvers MUST NOT require authentication if the TLSA record does not exist.

 # IANA Considerations {#iana}